 Lastly, the most dangerous complication is a vascular occlusion.
 This occurs, when filler is unintentionally injected into a blood vessel, causing a partial or complete block in a blood flow.
 This can result in severe tissue damage, tissue death (necrosis) or even blindness.
 This severe complication is fully avoidable in the hands of skilled physician.
 First, knowledge of anatomy, will help physician avoid all major blood vessels.
 Using dull cannula while injecting, instead of sharp needle, will significantly decrease chance of penetrating a blood vessel.
 And lastly, performing aspiration prior to each injection, can insure we are not injecting into a blood vessel.

-But what are the signs of vascular occlusion?
 First is blanching, you might feel the area in your face, looks more pale then the rest of your face.
 This also might be the effect of lidocaine with epinephrine, so please consult your injector immediately, to clarify what was injected.
 Second, the area of vascular occlusion will develop unusual blood vessel pattern, called livedo reticularis.
 It will appear as you have lace like pattern of bluish blood vessels in affected side of the face.
 Lastly, the area will be very painful and continue to worsen.
 If left untreated, skin will start to die without proper blood flow, turning very dark and causing permanent damage.

 With that said, if you are in doubt, please contact your injected immediately, as the affected area must be flushed with large amounts of hyaluronidase as soon as possible to restore proper blood flow to avoid further damage.